jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 The test driver may have to accommodate thousands of configuration combinations.
 It may take minutes before they’re all handled correctly.
 The test driver may iterate hundreds of combinations before failing on one of the configurations, but which one failed?

 I often added a print statement at the top of the test that logged the parameter values to the console.
-If a combination failed, then its parameter values would be the last ones on the log.
+If a combination failed, then its parameter values would be the last ones in the log.

 Here’s an example of a test and test driver that iterates through all possible combinations of `doThis`. __NOTE:__ There is no need for Test Doubles for this test, since `doThis` has no external dependencies:
 ```java